bytemystery-com/picbutton/README.md

 Pictures can be changed on the fly.
 You can also specify which mouse button can be used to press / toggle the button.
 Also the keyboard keyState and used Mouse button can be retrieved for implementing click + Ctrl
 or right click + Shift.
+You can also specify if the padding from the theme is used or displaying without a padding.

 Author: Reiner Pröls
 Licence: MIT